 Moving companies depend on their lead flow.
 One week your schedule is empty, causing panic about payroll.
 The next week, you're turning away business because you're overbooked.
-This feast-or-famine cycle isn't just stressful; it's preventable with the right marketing approach.
+This feast-or-famine cycle isn't just stressful; it's preventable with the right marketing approach, similar to proven local service lead generation strategies used by other home service businesses.

 This guide isn't just a list of marketing ideas.
 It's a playbook for building a predictable, sustainable lead generation engine for your moving business.
-We'll cover cutting-edge digital strategies to reach people searching for movers and proven offline tactics for high-quality referrals.
+We'll cover cutting-edge digital strategies to reach people searching for movers, proven offline tactics for high-quality referrals, and commercial B2B client acquisition methods for capturing lucrative office relocations and corporate moves.

 This guide will show you how to get leads through a systematic marketing approach, whether you're struggling to fill your schedule or looking to scale your moving company.
 Let's build a system that keeps your trucks rolling and your business growing year-round.